learn-co-curriculum/java-mod-2-string-manipulation/README.md

    previous lesson.
 In this case, `cat3` will be assigned "Tom-Cat" as well.
-   Notice that even though `cat2` and `cat3` have the same value, we still create a new `String` object since we are explicitly using the `new` keyword.
+   Notice that even though `cat2` and `cat3` have the same value, we still create a new `String` object since we are explicitly using the `new` keyword to create a new object in the heap.
 4. The fourth constructor takes in 3 arguments: a character array, an integer to represent the offset, and another integer to represent the count.
 What this will do is it will take the character array and convert only part of it to a `String` object.
 The part it will create is defined by the offset and the count.
 The offset is the index of the array we want to start creating the `String` object at and the count is how many characters we expect to be in the object.
-In this case, we start the offset at the 0 index, so 'T', and we are expecting there to be 3 characters in the object.
-So we count the `char` values and assign `cat4` to "Tom".
-If the offset had started at 4 instead, then the value of `cat4` would be "Cat" instead of "Tom".
+In this case, we start the offset at index 0, so 'T', and we are expecting there to be 3 characters in the object.
+So we take the first 3 characters from the `charArray` starting at index 0 and convert those into a new `String` object.
+This will assign `cat4` to "Tom".
+If the offset had started at 4 instead of 0, then the value of `cat4` would be "Cat" instead of "Tom".

 ## `String` methods

 The `String` class also contains several useful methods for us to manipulate `String` objects as well!
-We will review the more important methods within the rest of this lesson and the next lesson.
+We will review the more commonly used methods within the rest of this lesson.

 ### Length